Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 How to Choose: Forms, Doses & What Matters

-Clinical dose: 300-600mg of dietary nitrate daily (equivalent to approximately 70mL concentrated beetroot juice or 15-30g of unstandardized powder)
+Clinical dose: 300-600mg dietary nitrate daily; equivalent to ~70mL concentrated beetroot juice or 15-30g unstandardized powder

 Best forms: Concentrated beetroot juice (shots), Standardized beetroot extract (nitrate content verified), Nitrate salts (e.g., arginine nitrate)

-Consume 2-3 hours before exercise for performance benefits, as this aligns with peak plasma nitrite levels.
-Do not use antibacterial mouthwash or chew gum immediately before or after ingestion, because oral bacteria are required to convert nitrate to nitrite.
-A loading protocol of 3-7 days of daily intake leading up to an event may enhance benefits compared to a single acute dose.
+Consume 2-3 hours before exercise for performance benefits, as plasma nitrite peaks precisely at this window.
+Do not use antibacterial mouthwash, chlorhexidine rinses, or chew gum for at least 2 hours before or after ingestion - oral bacteria are required to convert nitrate to nitrite, and destroying them renders the supplement biologically inert.
+A loading protocol of 3-15 days of daily intake leading up to an event provides more consistent benefits than a single acute dose.
+The clinical threshold is 310-558mg of inorganic nitrate (5.0-9.0 mmol; 1 mmol = 62mg).
+Doses above ~520mg provide no additional performance benefit.
 For blood pressure support, take daily at a consistent time.

 The Scorecard: 10 Products Compared